KEY POINTS:

 Learner licence

-• There must be a supervisor in the front passenger seat, somebody who has held a full licence for at least two years
+- There must be a supervisor in the front passenger seat, somebody who has held a full licence for at least two years

-• L plates must be displayed at all times
+- L plates must be displayed at all times

-• If the driver is under the age of 20, they can’t drive with any alcohol in their system.
+- If the driver is under the age of 20, they can’t drive with any alcohol in their system.
 For those 20 and above, the limits are:

-• 50mg of alcohol per 100ml of blood, or
+- 50mg of alcohol per 100ml of blood

-• 250mcg of alcohol per litre of breath.
+- 250mcg of alcohol per litre of breath

 Restricted licence

-• Can drive solo between the hours of 5am-10pm.
+- Can drive solo between the hours of 5am-10pm.
 Outside of these hours, a supervisor must be in the front seat

-• The above alcohol restrictions apply
+- The above alcohol restrictions apply

-• Cannot carry passengers unless a supervisor in the front seat
+- Cannot carry passengers unless a supervisor in the front seat

-• Exemption to the above rule applies if the passenger(s) being carried are a:
+- Exemption to the above rule applies if the passenger(s) being carried are a:

-• Spouse or partner (married or in a civil union)
+- Spouse or partner (married or in a civil union)

-• Financially dependent child
+- Financially dependent child

-• Parent or guardian
+- Parent or guardian

-• Relative(s) that lives at same address and is on a social security benefit
+- Relative(s) that lives at same address and is on a social security benefit

-• Person for which you are the primary caregiver.
+- Person for which you are the primary caregiver

 Does a learner driver need their own car insurance?

 This depends on the car being used.
 If you buy a car for your child to use, and they are its main driver, then the insurance must be in their name.
-You can’t put the insurance in your name if you are not the car’s main driver(s).
+You can’t put the insurance in your name if you’re not the car’s main driver(s).
 This is called fronting, and is considered fraud.
 Car insurance must be in the name of the vehicle’s main driver(s).

 If you’re looking for great value car insurance for you and your family, Canstar can help.
 Each year we release our Car Insurance Awards, which include detailed Star Ratings of the best car insurance policies and providers across a range of driver profiles.